DWallace740/project3team11/README.md

 - Use the presentation to understand the key findings visually.
 - Run the Dash app for an interactive exploration of the dataset.
-- Use the HTML visualization for a spatial view of health trends.
+- Use the HTML visualization for a spatial view of Cardiovascular Diesease by location.
 - Analyze the dataset using the Jupyter notebook.

 ## Project Features